wimrijnders/V3DLib/Doc/BuildInstructions.md

 This build step is the reason that the very first build takes a significantly longer time.

+## Running with `sudo`

+You need to run the example programs with sudo in the following situations:

+- On Pis prior to `Pi 4`
+- On a `Pi 4` when running on Raspbian 64-bits (`aarch64`) - *unfortunately!
+I was hoping to avoid this*
+- When using command line option `-pc`

 ## Basic Build Instructions

 This demonstrates the build commands by example.